mkelley/jwst-comets/README.md

 See JDOX for instructions on how to [read these target lists](https://jwst-docs.stsci.edu/jwst-astronomers-proposal-tool-overview/apt-workflow-articles/apt-bulk-target-ingest#APTBulkTargetIngest-AccessingtheImporter) into APT.

 #### XML output and generated observations
-Use `--xml` to generate an APT file in XML format, which can be imported into APT.
+Use `--xml` to generate an APT file in XML format, which can be imported into APT (File->Import->JWST XML file).

 Templated observations of your target may also be generated for NIRCam using `--nircam`.
 The observations will have position angle and timing constraints based on the target-Sun angle and ephemeris epoch.
-With the position angle constraint, the Alandin viewer will automatically give NIRCAM the orientation.
+With the position angle constraint, the Aladin viewer will automatically give NIRCAM the orientation.
 These constraints should not be used for designing real observations.

 ---
 **Warning**